bodo-ai/PyDough/documentation/functions.md

 ### ROUND

 The `ROUND` function rounds its first argument to the precision of its second argument.
 The rounding rules used depend on the database's round function.
-The `round()` magic method is also evaluated to the same.
+The Python builtin `round()` function can also be used to accomplish the same thing.

 ```py
 Parts(rounded_price = ROUND(retail_price, 1))